History of photographic lens design: Telephoto lens

-Anastigmat lens
+Anastigmat lens designs (1890–1950)

+Zeiss Protar

 The photographic lens leapt forward in 1890 with the Zeiss Protar (Germany).
 Paul Rudolph's Protar was the first successful anastigmat (highly corrected [for the era] for all aberrations, including properly for astigmatism) lens.
 It was scalable from f/4.5 portrait to f/18 super wide angle.
 The Protar was originally called the Anastigmat, but that descriptive term quickly became generic and the lens was given a fanciful name in 1900.

 The Protar is considered the first "modern" lens, because it had an asymmetric formula allowed by the new design freedom opened up by newly available barium oxide, crown optical glasses.
 These glasses were invented by Ernst Abbe, a physicist, and Otto Schott, a chemist, (both Germany) in 1884, working for Carl Zeiss' Jena Glass Works.
 Schott glasses have higher refractive index than soda-lime crown glass without higher dispersion.
 The Protar's front achromat used older glass, but the rear achromat used high index glass.
 Virtually all good quality photographic lenses since circa 1930 are anastigmat corrected.
 (The primary exceptions are deliberately "soft-focus" portrait lenses.)

 Today's photographic lens state-of-the-art is apochromatic correction, which is, very roughly, twice as strict as anastigmatic.
 However, such lenses require correcting for higher ordered aberrations than the original seven with rare earth (lanthanum oxide) or fluorite (calcium fluoride) glasses of very high refractive index and/or very low dispersion of mid-twentieth century invention.
 The first apochromatic lens for consumer cameras was the Leitz APO-Telyt-R 180mm f/3.4 (1975, West Germany) for Leicaflex series (1964, West Germany) 35mm SLRs.
 Most professional telephoto lenses since the early 1980s are apochromatic.
 Note, better-than-apochromat lenses are available for scientific/military/industrial work.